 The employers range from large international organizations to smaller independent companies.

 Our Centre has a longstanding history working with employers throughout the Hamilton, Halton and Peel regions.
 We regularly consult with employers in the community to make sure that our course material is relevant and meets industry needs.

 Yes, every year we follow the standardized assessment system created by the Ministry of Education which covers 4 key areas:

 Our Centre reviews our skilled trades programs at least once per year.
 Each time we conduct a review we collect feedback from employers, graduates and current students.

 Tuition includes all of your personal protective equipment, textbooks, tools and parking in addition to safety training including First Aid, CPR and Fall Arrest.
 There are no additional costs.
 Students are issued a T2202A form for their tuition for income tax purposes.

 There may be costs for certification beyond the pre-apprenticeship training, depending on the course.

 Additional supplies are not necessary.
-Tuition includes books, tools, and personal protective equipment.
+The program provides neccessary materials, tools, and protective equipment.

 Our Centre has a Resource Centre where students have access to computers, telephones, fax machines, photocopiers and other resources.